Interviewing for Introverts

 In reality there is no one ideal type of leader.
 The best leadership style depends on the context and the group being led.
 Where introverts can add real value as leaders is by using their listening skills to bring good ideas of their team to the fore.
 As they are less ego driven, they’re happy to let their team use their initiative implementing the idea, are good at giving them credit thus increasing productivity and creating a virtuous circle.
 Taking time to reflect instead of rushing to action can lead to very strong medium to long term outcomes, as the most recent downturn has taught us.

-The interview scenario is where we are expected to blow our own trumpet- something introverts are traditionally uncomfortable with.
+The job interview scenario is where we are expected to blow our own trumpet- something introverts are traditionally uncomfortable with.
 The key to a good interview is not presenting yourself as a super confident, charismatic personality but instead giving strong, specific examples of your achievements and letting your track record win over the interview panel.
 Of course you need to present well – good eye contact, energy in your voice, being in the moment, but all of this can be learnt.

 Conclusion: